jadianes/data-science-your-way/sentiment/codementor.md

 This is what we just did before, use our text entries to build term frequencies.
 We ended up with the same entries in our dataset but, instead of having them defined by a whole text, they are now defined by a series of counts of the most frequent words in our whole corpus.
 Now we are going to use these vectors as features to train a classifier.

-### R

 First of all we need to split our train data into train and test data.
 Why we do that if we already have a testing set?
 Simple.
 The test set from the Kaggle competition doesn't have tags at all (obviously).
 If we want to asses our model accuracy we need a test set with sentiment tags to compare our results.

+### R

-We will split using `sample.split` from the [`caTools`](https://cran.r-project.org/web/packages/caTools/index.html) package.
+So in order to obtain our evaluation set, we will split using `sample.split` from the [`caTools`](https://cran.r-project.org/web/packages/caTools/index.html) package.

 ```r